Policy Optimization over Submanifolds for Linearly Constrained Feedback Synthesis: Acknowledgments

 for any $f,h \in C^\infty(\stableK)$ and $U,V \in \fX(\stableK)$, and similarly for the second entry.
 Therefore, by Tensor Characterization Lemma \cite[Lemma 12.24]{lee2013smooth}, it is induced by a smooth covariant 2-tensor field.
-Finally, symmetry follows from that the fact that for any $K \in \stableK$,
+Finally, symmetry follows from the fact that for any $K \in \stableK$, the cyclic property of trace implies,